CAST-Extend/com.castsoftware.aip.datamart/README.md

 * `DIM_QUALITY_STANDARDS`: A Dimension table to filter measures according to Quality Standards

-* `DIM_SNAPSHOTS`: A Dimension table to filter measures according to a period.
-This table makes sense when applications are periodically analyzed.
-For instance, if each application is analyzed once a year, then  we can use the column YEAR as a filter; if some applications are not analyzed every week; then the YEAR_WEEK filter must be used carefully.Column YEAR, YEAR_MONTH, YEAR_QUARTER, YEAR_WEEK are set only for the most recent snapshot of this period for this application; they are provided to filter snapshots for a specific period
+* `DIM_SNAPSHOTS`: A Dimension table to filter measures according to a period

-* `DIM_APPLICATIONS`: A Dimension table to filter measures according to Application Tags (Measurement base), and technologies.
+* `DIM_APPLICATIONS`: A Dimension table to filter measures according to Application Tags (Measurement base), and technologies

 ### Measures Tables